 On average, a commercial RV park or campground goes up for sale after only seven years.
 Why is that?
 What is it that drives the owners of these bucolic properties to throw in the towel after such a short time?

-Renting Dirt, which went on sale October 11, 2021, is a frank look at my family’s experience in owning and operating a mid-size campground in the Shenandoah Valley and the reasons why a supposedly idyllic lifestyle isn’t everything it’s cracked up to be.
+Renting Dirt offers one set of answers to those questions, presenting a frank look at my family’s experience in owning and operating a mid-size campground in the Shenandoah Valley and the reasons why a supposedly idyllic lifestyle isn’t everything it’s cracked up to be.

 First, there’s the workload.
 That’s always been enormous, of course, but exponentially more so over the past couple of years because of the explosion in pandemic-driven interest in camping.
 At the same time, the labor shortage that has overwhelmed virtually every service-sector industry has afflicted RV parks as well, leaving their operators in an exhausting bind.